Bal Krishna Sharma

 - B. Ed., English Education, Tribhuvan University, Nepal 2001

 I am interested in the role of English in multilingual contexts.
-I look into the dynamics of teaching, learning and use of English in order to examine the topics of language ideology, intercultural communication, identity, and pedagogy.
-My current project examines issues of culture, representation, and the economy of language from the perspectives of tourism workers in the context of Nepal’s tourism industry.
+I look into the dynamics of teaching, learning and use of English in order to examine the topics of language ideology, intercultural communication, identity and pedagogy.
+For the last several years, I have been studying the issues of culture, representation, and the economy of language from the perspectives of tourism workers in the context of Nepal's tourism industry.
 I investigate what English, other international languages, and minority languages mean for a workplace context where the commodification and representation of languages and cultures is a major driving force.
-As another project, I am working on research that investigates language-related ideologies and identities of non-native English speaking faculty in US universities.
+As another project, I am working on research that investigates language-related ideologies and identities of non-native English speaking faculty as U.S. universities in STEM fields.

 - Discourse analysis

 - Qualitative research methods

 - Sharma, B. (2019).
 Discursive representations of difference and multilingualism in Himalaya with Michael Palin.
 International Journal of Multilingualism, 16 (3), 226-243.